 Later research doesn’t show the same results, or can even contradict previous studies when different factors are taken into account.

 Unfortunately, one early study can often become ingrained in the medical community – particularly if they fit with ‘common wisdom’ or stereotypes.

 This appears to be what has happened with testosterone replacement therapy and heart attacks research.

-The association between testosterone replacement therapy and hearts attacks & strokes spread, after one or two studies in the early 2000’s appeared to indicate an link to increased risk of heart attacks or strokes.
+The association between testosterone replacement therapy and hearts attacks & strokes spread, after one or two studies in the early 2000s appeared to indicate a link to an increased risk of heart attacks or strokes.

 The medical community pounced on these studies as a way to vilify TRT, whilst there was a mounting stigma around testosterone.

 New research has come out since, indicating that low testosterone is what increases your risk of heart attacks, strokes and other cardiovascular events.
 Unfortunately, these studies get less press.

 Even today, it remains a commonly held belief by many doctors as well as amongst the wider population, that TRT is linked to heart attacks.

 As more and more research is completed on this issue it becomes more and more evident that previous research is likely to be incorrect.